Cobot Palletizer: Complete Buyer's Guide (2026)

 Everything you need to know about cobot palletizers: top models compared, pricing, ROI data, and step-by-step implementation guide for end-of-line palletizing automation.

-Palletizing work doesn't sound dangerous—until you look at the data.
+Manual palletizing is one of the most injury-prone tasks in manufacturing.
 The Bureau of Labor Statistics reports that manual material handling accounts for 32% of all musculoskeletal injuries in manufacturing, with palletizing as the single leading cause.
-Workers stacking 15-25kg boxes 400+ times per shift develop shoulder, back, and wrist injuries that cost employers an average of $35,000-$60,000 per incident in workers' compensation, lost productivity, and turnover.
+Workers stacking 15-25 kg boxes 400+ times per shift develop shoulder, back, and wrist injuries costing employers $35,000-$60,000 per incident.

 Cobot Palletizers vs. Traditional Industrial Robots: The Real Cost Difference

 Before 2018, palletizing meant one thing: a heavy industrial robot in a safety cage.
-Today, cobots have changed the game entirely.
+Today, cobots have changed the equation entirely.
 The advantages of cobots over traditional automation are especially clear in palletizing.

 Critical Specs: What Matters for Palletizing Success

-Not all cobots are created equal for palletizing.
-When evaluating models, focus on these four specs:
+Not all cobots are equal for palletizing.
+Focus on these four specs:

 1. Payload (Carrying Capacity)

-Most palletizing boxes weigh 15-25kg.
-Your cobot's payload rating must exceed this weight—ideally by 30% for safety margin.
+Most palletizing boxes weigh 15-25 kg.
+Your cobot's payload rating must exceed this — ideally by 30% for safety margin.

-- 30kg+ payload: Heavy industrial goods, large beverage cases, machinery components
+- 30 kg+ payload: Heavy industrial goods, large beverage cases

 2. Reach (Arm Length)